Sandra Beltran explains her ‘lessons learned’ Living with Alagille Syndrome & Liver Transplant: challenges, lessons and partnerships.

-Top challenges of LT from a patients’ and family`s perspective are:
+Top challenges of LT from a patients’ and family`s perspective:

 - Though LT is a well-established therapy in ALGS, it is a complex and delicate procedure for patients and it has many associated complication and risks.

 - Economic and labor implications have great impact in families.
-Parents may choose to move to another city or country to get treatment.
-Parents may lose their jobs and must find work that will accommodate their child’s medical schedule.
+Families may choose to move to another country or city in order to access treatment.
+Parents may loose their jobs or change jobs to accommodate their child’s medical schedule.

-- A transplant is not a cure: it is a treatment and a condition itself.
-Effects of long-term immunosuppressive treatment on evolution of renal and vascular disease, which are now well-recognized components of ALGS, remain uncertain.
+- A transplant is not a cure: transplantation is a treatment and the risk of long-term immunosuppressive treatment on renal and vascular disease remain uncertain.

-6 years after having his LT at Hospital La Paz in Madrid, my son is alive.
-His father was the donor.
-But to have it done we had to move to Spain as in Venezuela it was not possible to transplant in a child that weighed less than 10kgs.
+Six years after having his LT at Hospital La Paz in Madrid, my son is alive.
+His father was the donor, but in order to have transplant done we had to move to Spain as in Venezuela it was not possible to perform the transplant in a child weighing less than 10kgs.

-Transplantchild, the European Reference Network for pediatric transplantation.
+Transplantchild, the European Reference Network for paediatric transplantation.

-Formed by 18 hospitals from 11 countries in Europe and led by Spain, Hospital La Paz’ team I celebrate the creation of Transplantchild by the European Union in 2017.
-This network focuses on low prevalent and complex clinical conditions in children and the transplant (sharing knowledge, protocols and establishing standard procedures).
+Formed by 18 hospitals in 11 European countries and led by Spain, Hospital La Paz’ team I celebrate the creation of Transplantchild by the European Union in 2017.
+This network focuses on low prevalent and complex clinical conditions and transplants in children (sharing knowledge, protocols and establishing standard procedures).

 What I have learned…

 A decade has passed since my son was diagnosed and with it many lessons acquired… many learnings to recall.
 All of them have reshaped my life.
-Having a child with ALGS, loving and supporting him through life, going through a liver transplant with him and continue with my own life has been a transforming experience.
+Having a child with ALGS, loving and supporting him, going through a liver transplant with him and continuing with my own life has been a transforming experience.

 I share here some of my learnings with the hope that others benefit from them.